|

 To travel in first class

-You can book first or second class tickets between Vilnius & Riga using ltglink.lt.
+You can book 1st or 2nd class tickets between Vilnius & Riga using ltglink.lt.
 1st class gets you an assigned seat and complimentary water, chocolate brownie and coffee on this sector.
-However, only 2nd class tickets are sold to/from Tallinn, so here's the workaround:
+However, only 2nd class tickets are sold between Vilnius & Tallinn, so here's the workaround:

-There's relatively little difference between classes in Estonia, even if I did find the 1st class seats on Elron's trains more comfortable than 2nd.
-But if you insist on travelling 1st class on both the Vilnius-Riga and Valga-Tallinn parts of a Vilnius-Tallinn journey, you'll need to split the booking into three: Book Vilnius-Riga 1st class at ltglink.lt, then Riga-Valga 2nd class at www.vivi.lv (booking opens 9 days ahead) then Valga-Tallinn 1st class at elron.ee (booking opens 7 days ahead).
+There's relatively little difference between classes on Estonian trains, although I did find Elron's 1st class seats more comfortable than 2nd.
+But if you insist on travelling 1st class on both the Vilnius-Riga and Valga-Tallinn parts of a Vilnius-Tallinn journey, you'll need to split the booking into three: Book Vilnius-Riga in 1st class at ltglink.lt, then Riga-Valga in 2nd class at www.vivi.lv (booking opens 9 days ahead) then Valga-Tallinn in 1st class at elron.ee (booking opens 7 days ahead).

-If you want to travel 1st class on the Valga-Tallinn part of a Riga-Tallinn journey, you'll need to split the booking: Book Riga-Valga at www.vivi.lv (booking opens 9 days ahead) then book Valga-Tallinn in 1st class at elron.ee (booking opens 7 days ahead).
+If you want to travel 1st class on the Valga-Tallinn part of a Riga-Tallinn journey, you'll need to split the booking into two: Book Riga-Valga at www.vivi.lv (booking opens 9 days ahead) then Valga-Tallinn in 1st class at elron.ee (booking opens 7 days ahead).

 Interrail & Eurail